How pension payments are making Swiss housing unaffordable

-Under pressure to invest, Swiss pension funds are ploughing money into real estate, considered safe and profitable.
-As it drives up housing prices, however, desperate residents are fighting back through direct democracy.
+Under pressure to invest, Swiss pension funds are ploughing money into real estate, considered a safe and profitable option.
+As this drives up housing prices, however, desperate residents are fighting back through direct democracy.

 Building land in central Switzerland is scarce, and apartments and houses expensive, especially in cities.
-Without their parents’ support, younger people can rarely afford to own their own home.
+Without their parents’ support, younger people can barely afford to own their own home.
 For many, even rental accommodation in urban centres is unaffordable, and those with less resources are forced to the outskirts.
 People talk of gentrification.

-At the same time, as demand for housing in cities and conurbations by far exceeds supply, real estate and real estate securities are considered a safe and lucrative investment option.
+At the same time, as demand for housing in cities and conurbations far exceeds supply, real estate and real estate securities are considered a safe and lucrative investment option.
 Many investors pile their money into bricks and mortar as they can’t make much profit with normal bonds, given the current low interest rates.

 Again, this feeds the spiral and leads to ever-increasing real estate prices.